berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section02 Eval.md

 must be modified to change (or create) the binding of the variable.

 The following procedure handles assignments to variables.
-It calls `eval` to find the value to be assigned and transmits the variable and the resulting value to `set-variable-value!` to be installed in the designated environment.
+It calls `eval` to find the value to be assigned and passes the variable and the resulting value to `set-variable-value!` to be defined in the designated environment.

     (define (eval-assignment exp env)
       (set-variable-value! (assignment-variable exp)
-                           (eval (assignment-value exp) env)
+                           (mc-eval (assignment-value exp) env)
                            env)
       'ok)